Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_a_record_creation/guide.en-ie.md

 ///

-### Add an DNS A record record for a domain name subdomain
+### Add an DNS A record for a domain name subdomain

 1. Click the `DNS zones`{.action} menu, then choose the domain name concerned.
 2. On the page that appears, click `Add an entry`{.action}.